 Elections represent one of the most critical civic moments for a country.
-By the end of 2024, over 70 countries will have held elections, making it the biggest election year in history and a pivotal moment in determining how the world organizes itself around democracy and geopolitics.
-People will have gone to the polls in countries with a combined population of over 4 billion people, of whom 80 percent are outside the United States (U.S.) and Western Europe.
+In 2024, over 70 countries held elections, making it the biggest election year in history and a pivotal moment in determining how the world organizes itself around democracy and geopolitics.
+People went to the polls in countries with a combined population of over 4 billion people, of whom 80 percent are outside the United States (U.S.) and Western Europe.

 Much of the debate has focused on the U.S., especially in the aftermath of the presidential election in 2016.
 A relatively smaller portion of evidence-based research explores Internet platforms’ role in non-U.S. democracies.
 Existing evidence indicates that the majority of the world’s social Internet users live outside of North America and Western Europe: more than 90 percent of Facebook’s 3.9 billion active monthly users live outside of the United States and Canada.
 Despite these staggering numbers, only 13 percent of Meta’s content moderation resources are directed outside the U.S., which provides evidence of significant levels of inequity in researching, preparing for, and responding to civic events.

-To address potential gaps in policies and enforcement, Civil Society Organizations (CSOs) across the Global Majority (also known as the Global South) play a crucial role in documenting, auditing and informing the public about harms on Internet platforms including during elections.
-However, these efforts tend to be fragmented, addressing siloed categories of harm, and the response from platforms appears piecemeal and infrequent.
+To address potential gaps in policies and enforcement, Civil Society Organizations (CSOs) across the Global Majority (also known as the Global South) can play a crucial role in documenting, auditing, and informing the public about harms on Internet platforms including during elections.
 There are few systematic and holistic frameworks available to CSOs to assess platform response and, subsequently, hold them accountable.

 This report aims to fill the gap by: